 Suffered a Birth Injury?
 Contact Us Today

-If you or your child suffered a birth injury during the labor and delivery process, Brown & Barron, LLC is here to help.
+If you or your child suffered a birth injury during the labor and delivery process like cerebral palsy, Brown & Barron, LLC is here to help.
 We have significant experience negotiating with large hospitals and their insurers, and this experience may mean the difference between your claim’s success or failure.
 We encourage you to contact us today to learn about your legal options.

 Call Brown & Barron, LLC at (410) 698-1717 to schedule a free consultation.